puyanwei/spinlyzer-v12.2/README.md

-# Create T3 App
+# Spinlyzer

+This app allows Pokerstars Spin and Go players to upload their hand histories and then get detailed analysis on their games.

+### Tech Stack

-This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.
+This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack which is;

+- React
+- Next.js
+- Prisma
+- TRPC
+- Tailwind
+- Next Auth
+- MongoDB